 Christmas Greetings: Merry Origins of Holiday Wishes

 Most people know “merry” means roughly the same thing as “happy.”
 Even so, “merry” is much less common.
-You typically don’t wish someone a “merry birthday” or a “merry new year.”
-But when it comes to the winter holiday, “merry Christmas” is the standard Christmas greeting.
+No one wishes someone else a “merry birthday” or a “merry new year.”
+But, when it comes to the winter holiday, “merry Christmas” is the standard Christmas greeting.
 Why?

-The precise origin of merry Christmas is unclear.
+The precise origin of “merry Christmas” is unclear.
 One of the earliest known mentions was in 1534.
-That year, Bishop John Fisher sent a letter to Thomas Cromwell, Henry VIII’s chief minister.
+That year, Bishop John Fisher used the term in a letter he sent to Thomas Cromwell, Henry VIII’s chief minister.
 The English Christmas carol, “We Wish You a Merry Christmas,” dates back to the 16th century as well.

-“Merry Christmas” continues to be very popular in the United States.
-“Happy Christmas” is more common in the United Kingdom, though.
-British nobility and other people from the upper classes did not like the more outgoing, more party-like meaning of “merry.”
+British nobility and other people from the upper classes did not like the more outgoing and party-like meaning of “merry.”
 They had and continue to have a more conservative temperament.
-Thus, many prefer to say “happy Christmas” instead.
-They lean toward a quieter sense of pleasantness and restraint.
+Thus, many people in the United Kingdom prefer to use the quieter and more restrained “happy Christmas” instead.

 A Holly, Jolly Christmas